-1) There are less photographers available around the Universal Orlando parks than you may have seen at Disney World.
+1. There are less photographers available around the Universal Orlando theme parks than you may have seen at Walt Disney World.
 You usually will find a Universal photographer at the front of each park and at the major character meet-and-greets (like Transformers, the Simpsons, and Shrek)…

 But photographers are not at every meet-and-greet, and they usually are not spread around the park in scenic locations like Disney is well known for doing.
-So if you want lots of photos to remember your trip, you definitely need to bring your own camera.
+So, if you want lots of photos to remember your trip by, you definitely need to bring your own camera.
 Think of the My Universal Photos service as a supplement to the pictures you’ll be taking and as a way to get ride photos.

-3) Only the 3-day and Annual Passholder My Universal Photos Packages are offered on-site at Universal Orlando.
-If you’re interested in the 1-day or 14-day option, you must pre-purchase the package online.
+3. Only the three-day and annual passholder My Universal Photos Packages are offered on-site at Universal Orlando.
+If you’re interested in the one-day or 14-day option, you must pre-purchase the package online.

 That’s a lot of stuff to remember, isn’t it?
 Don’t worry – this guide isn’t going anywhere.
 Just be sure to bookmark it and come back once or twice more before your trip to review the details.